jgardner04/jgardner04.github.io/_posts/2018-04-18-MongoDB-on-Windows-Docker.md

   linkedin: Running MongoDB on Windows with Docker profile.
 ---

-I have been doing more and more VueJS development in my spare time and with that naturally comes the desire to explore MongoDB.
+I have been doing more VueJS development in my spare time and with that naturally comes the desire to explore MongoDB.
 What better way to do that than in a Docker container.
 After all, the promise of containers is that I can run this and throw it away when I am done.
 I can also set it up to run only when I am working on my project, it does not have to be running all the time.
-I wanted my data to hang around so I didn't have to recreate it every time so I ran:
+I did however, want my data to hang around so I didn't have to recreate it every time I fired up my container.
+This is a great case for mounted volumes, so I ran:

 ```PowerShell
 docker run -d -p 27017:27017 -v c:/data/mongo:/data/db mongo
 ```

+tl;dr - Use WSL to run Docker with the Linux style mount points `/mnt/c/data/mongo`.

-Low and behold when I ran `docker ps` I didn't see my container.
+Low and behold, when I ran `docker ps` I didn't see my container.
 Digging into the logs I found the following output:

 ```bash
 PS C:\Users\jogardn> docker logs 2060a